 - You begin looking at work emails outside of your working hours.

-- You stress, worry, or obsess about work in your free time.
+- You worry or become obsessed about work in your free time.

 - You are constantly playing catch up.